NURSING 7030 - Undertaking nursing research Exploring Issues in clinical practice

 Learning & Teaching Activities

-Learning & Teaching ModesThis course is delivered on line with an optional one hour weekly tutorial.
+Learning & Teaching ModesThis course is delivered online.

 Learning Activities SummaryMost learning will occur online.
 Students who attend the optional weekly tutorial will focus on the application of research related skills.